MCP Server

 The MCP server uses your API token to make real changes to your infrastructure.
 Take the following precautions.

-- Review AI actions before they execute.
-Most MCP clients show you the tool call and its arguments before running.
+- Review actions before they execute.
+Most MCP clients show the tool call and its arguments before running.
 Read them carefully, especially for destructive operations like

 delete-serviceorundeploy-service. - Use scoped tokens.
-Create a dedicated token with access to only the environments the AI assistant needs.
-Avoid using your personal JWT from
+Create a dedicated token with access only to the required environments.
+Avoid using your personal token from

-edge auth login. - Restrict to non-production environments when experimenting.
-Give the AI access to a
+edge auth login. - Start in non-production environments when testing a new MCP setup.
+Use a

 ~/.simplifyd/config.json.
 It contains your authentication token in plain text. - Rotate tokens regularly.
 If you suspect a token has been compromised, revoke it immediately from the dashboard or with